TashfeenRao/lifestyle-articles/README.md

 <h1 align="center">
 Life Style Articles
 </h1>
-> LifeStyle Articles Project is built using the Ruby Rails framework.
-The project is about Blog posting for topics like fashion, entertainment, sports,.etc For Reader there are options to like/comment on posts.
+LifeStyle Articles Project is built using the Ruby on Rails framework.
+The project is about article writing on any topics like fashion, entertainment, sports, etc user can also include images in their articles.
+For readers, there are options to like/comment on articles.

 ## Built With